 SEO, on the other hand, results in much more traffic each month (when compared to the month prior).
 And the best thing about getting organic traffic from SEO is that it is almost a set-it-and-forget-it kind of thing.
 I publish the post and once it is indexed by search engines, the traffic keeps coming.
 I don't have to continue pinning it or making new pins for it.
 The traffic just keeps coming!

 SEO (organic traffic) accounts for over 85% of the 100K sessions I get every month.

 Spending My Time Where it Matters Most

-I’m all about spending my time where it matters most.
-After spending way to much time last year trying to keep up with Pinterest’s neediness, I’ve decided that, this year things will be different.
-I’m not giving Pinterest up completely.
-I’ll still create a pin for each post and add it to tribes and boards.
-But I won’t fret about continually making new pins or keeping my Tailwind queue filled.
+I'm all about spending my time where it matters most.
+After spending way too much time last year trying to keep up with Pinterest's neediness, I've decided that this year things will be different.
+I'm not giving Pinterest up completely.
+I'll still create a pin for each post and pin it to my blog board.

 I encourage you to take a deep look into your traffic analytics to see exactly where your traffic is coming from.
 Then take a look at where you are spending the bulk of your time and ensure that you are getting a good return on that time investment.

 As for me, Pinterest and I are more of an acquaintance these days and I've found a new, deeper relationship with my new friend – SEO.